 List of Multiple Nobel Prize Winning Persons

 Marie Curie was the first person to win a second Nobel Prize.
 First she shared the Nobel Prize in Physics in 1903 with Henri Becquerel.
 Then in 1911 Madam Curie won the Nobel Prize in Chemistry all by herself.
 In 1911, she was awarded in recognition of her services to the advancement of chemistry by the discovery of the elements radium and polonium, by the isolation of radium and the study of the nature and compounds of this remarkable element.

 2. John Bardeen

-John Bardeen is the one of the only two persons to have won the Nobel Prize twice in the same field.
+John Bardeen is the one of the only three persons to have won the Nobel Prize twice in the same field.
 Prof. Bardeen was first awarded Nobel Prize in Physics in 1956 along with William Bradford Shockley and Walter Houser Brattain.
 These scientists were collectively awarded for their researches on semiconductors and their discovery of the transistor effect.